Yogyakarta Bucket List: Amazing Places to Visit in Yogyakarta, Indonesia

 Indonesia is one of the countries in the ASEAN Region that gathers more attention and interest from Asian and Western travelers.
-It comes to no surprise that the country has many hidden gems worth seeing in person.
+It is no surprise that the country has many hidden gems worth seeing in person.
 One of the cities that you shouldn’t miss out on is the city of Yogyakarta.

-Yogyakarta is the city famous for many iconic sights and the rich culture of the Javanese People.
+Yogyakarta is a city famous for many iconic sights and the Javanese people’s rich culture.
 Planning to visit Yogyakarta, Indonesia, for your next vacation?
 Here are some of the activities and places we visited during our recent trip:

 Experience Kereta Wisata Luxury Train to Yogyakarta